fedeaar/BNFy/README.md

 An overkill, but common, method (used for most, if not all, programming languages) would be to parse this `input` into an abstract syntax tree (AST), where each node represents some syntactical structure in the language (i.e. addition and multiplication in mathematical notation), and later interpret it.

-A possible AST could be:
+A possible AST for our input could be:

 ```javascript
 const AST = {